SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 SMS are used throughout the application for various features like [two-factors authentication](/guides/users-guide/administration#tfa) and user notifications, i.e. on alarms.

-### <a name="platform-config"></a> Settings for the Enterprise Edition
+### <a name="platform-config"></a> Enterprise Edition

-In the "Enterprise edition" page you can specify settings only available to users of the Enterprise edition of Cumulocity.
+In the "Enterprise edition" page you can specify settings which are only available to users of the Enterprise edition of Cumulocity.

 #### Branding